California Auto Insurance Requirements

 Tips for Obtaining Cheap Car Insurance in California

-• See if you’re eligible for the California Low Cost Automobile Insurance Plan
+• See if you’re eligible for the California LCA Plan

 California Statistics

-• Automobile Accidents: The total vehicle miles traveled in California have declined in recent years, and following a nationwide trend, so have accident fatality rates.
-Though 2009 saw a substantial decrease in the number of deaths in car crashes, California still has nearly 10% of the national total of vehicle fatalities.
+Automobile Accidents: The total vehicle miles traveled in California have declined in recent years, and following a nationwide trend, so have accident fatality rates.
+Though there has been a substantial decrease in California in the number of deaths from car crashes, California still has over 8%of the national total of vehicle fatalities.

 (Source: National Highway Traffic Safety Administration)